shadowsocks/ChinaDNS-Python/README.md

 [![PyPI version]][PyPI] [![Build Status]][Travis CI]

-A DNS forwarder that filters bad IPs.
+A DNS forwarder that filters [bad IPs].
+Quite useful if you live in China.

 Install
 -------